 Spruce Mountain Inn provides intensive mental health treatment for young adults ages 18-28.
 We help our residents restore their mental health, increase their confidence, and create a brighter future.

-Mental health issues impacting mood, relationships, and daily affairs and sometimes co-occurring substance use and/or other addictive related compulsive behavior.
+Anxiety, issues related to mood (e.g. depression, bipolar disorder), challenges with daily functioning that effect school, work, relationships and self-care and sometimes co-occurring substance use and/or other addictive related compulsive behavior.

 History of Exceptional Care for Young Adults with Mental Health Challenges

 Comprehensive Interdisciplinary Treatment